gbif/pipelines/README.md

 - [**How to build the project**](https://github.com/gbif/artery#how-to-build-the-project)
 - [**Codestyle and tools**](https://github.com/gbif/artery#codestyle-and-tools)

-# Ingestion platform to orchestrate the parsing and interpretation of biodiversity data
+# About the project

+**Pipelines for data processing and indexing of biodiversity data**

 _Status: early development_